playframework/playframework/documentation/manual/scalaGuide/main/tests/ScalaTest.md

 <!--- Copyright (C) 2009-2013 Typesafe Inc. <http://www.typesafe.com> -->
-# Testing your application
+# Testing your application with ScalaTest

 Writing tests for your application can be an involved process.
-Play provides a default test framework for you, and provides helpers and application stubs to make testing your application as easy as possible.
+Play provides an integration library, [ScalaTest + Play](http://scalatest.org/plus/play), as well as helpers and application stubs to make testing your application as easy as possible.

 ## Overview

-The location for tests is in the "test" folder.
-There are two sample test files created in the test folder which can be used as templates.
+The location for tests is in the "test" folder.  <!-- There are two sample test files created in the test folder which can be used as templates. -->

 You can run tests from the Play console.